funkybob/django-nap/docs/datamapper/index.rst

 This can be done using a ``context_field``, which subclasses ``field`` and additionally passes the `DataMapper` instance to the getter and setter methos.

+Any extra `kwargs` passed when the `DataMapper` is instanciated are stored on the instance in `self._context`.

 DataMapper Fields
 =================

-Fields are declared on DataMappers.
+DataMappers use the declarative syntax familiar from Django Models and Forms.

 These are the valid supported types:

 Field
 -----